qlew/markdown-cv/index.md

 `03/2018 - 12/2020`
 - Gathering of new data, explorative data analysis
 - Development of prediction models for different debt collection activities
-- Combined machine learning and optimisation techniques to build a decision engine for the best next action
+- Combined machine learning and optimisation techniques to build a decision engine
 - Development and maintenance of custom python packages
 - Evaluation of model quality, built monitoring tools to track their performance
 - Managed our teams’ servers and brought models into production

-__SAP consultant and ABAP developer__, *best practice consulting AG* `07/2014 - 06/2017`
+__SAP consultant and developer__, *best practice consulting AG* `07/2014 - 06/2017`
-- Conceptual design and implementation of SAP software solutions in various projects
+- Conceptual design and implementation of SAP software solutions
-- in particular for a Danish IT specialist in the area of SAP PSCD
+- National and international projects
 - Analysis and modelling of complex data structures
 - Coordination and clarifications with the clients, presentation of solutions
-- Maintenance of productive solution, handling of defects, and providing functional specifications
+- Maintenance, handling of defects, and providing functional specifications

 __PhD researcher__, *The Institute of Photonic Sciences*